Overview and Background

 Forest Conservation Worksheet (FCW):

 The FCW determines the amount of forest to be retained or planted based on land use category, property size, and the total amount of existing forest on the site.
 The worksheet also determines how much forest can be cleared without requiring planting or mitigation (a "break-even" point).
-In order to complete the worksheet, the following information is needed: 1) total tract area (acres or square feet); 2) land use category and Zoning District; 3) existing forest cover; 4) amount of forest to be protected; and, if applicable, 5) area of land in Agricultural Protection District or FEMA floodplain.
+In order to complete the worksheet, the following information is needed: 1) total tract area (acres or square feet); 2) land use category and Zoning District; 3) existing forest cover; 4) amount of forest to be protected; and, if applicable, 5) area of land in FEMA floodplain.

 - FC-110 Pre-Application Review and Exemption Request